Viktor286/js-types-kit/readme.md

 ## Kit #4 – Generates a variable of a certain type
 This set of methods generates particular data type variable and pre-defined collections (lists) of values of certain types.

-It could be used in automated data-driven tests based on data types.
+It could be used in random tests based on data types.

 ```javascript